How we began

-It continues to be a meeting place for Irish South Australians, their friends, and visitors from Ireland and any member of the General Public is also welcome.
+It continues to be a meeting place for Irish South Australians, their friends, visitors from Ireland and the general public are also welcome.
 The Association’s Clubroom is open each Friday night, from 8pm, generally with live music.

 Events throughout the year include ceilis and social evenings.

 For many years the Irish Association has run Gaelic language classes and an Irish library.